dmbarbour/wikilon/docs/Runtime.md

         \ word          =>      word \      (if not linked)
                         =>      \ word-def  (if linked)

 The cursor here is indicated by the `\` character.
 It moves left to right through the program, leaving evaluated code in its wake.
-Specializations may exist, e.g. for `i` or `a d` or `z` to support tail-calls.
-After we finish evaluation, we'll go back and evaluate blocks remaining in the output.
-It would be useful to track some metadata indicating which values have been evaluated already.

-The runtime representation of this cursor could use a Huet zipper or a gap buffer of some sort.
-I imagine I'll only have one cursor by default, modulo parallel evaluation.
-Parallelism will be focused on the block values - I likely won't use parallelism by default, excepting potentially for final output values.
+Specializations for `a d`, `i`, and `z` will support tail-call optimizations.

 ## Program Representation

-Words, small constants, etc. will be interned.
-Programs will be represented as a linked list of words and programs.
-For now, I'll keep it simple and make it work.

-A viable alternative to linked lists is a chunked array list with logical inlining and blank spaces to logically shrink.
-Logical inlining and blanks complicate interpreter logic, but improve memory locality, copy, and memory management.
-This might be worth pursuing once the basic link list approach is implemented.
+Words, small constants, accelerated subprograms, etc. may be interned.
+This allows me to share a lot of work (memoization, static linking, linker metadata, etc.) for multiple instances of a word, or avoid allocations to work with natural numbers.

+Other content - blocks, texts, binaries, etc. - is deep-copied and uniquely owned.
+A general rule is that the cost of memory representation should directly reflect the cost of our serialized representation in a simple, predictable way.
+However, long term we might explore accelerated access to 'shared' objects via stowage and even logical trim/addend/etc..

+Program structure will use a linked list of buffers.
+Viable representation:

+        (header next ... elements ...)

+The header must contain at least a buffer size and internal iterator.

+Buffer sizes include the header and may use a small set.
+Only a few bits are necessary.
+Conveniently, we can link buffers of 1024 and 512 together to support 1500 elements if we need to limit internal fragmentation.

+The iterator is necessary for constant-space deep copy, drop, etc..
+It can be represented by a simple offset from the header into the elements.
+A buffer may have unused space at each end.
+Rather than try to track these within the header, I can represent special stop and skip actions within the buffer if there is sufficient space.

+Remaining header bits can record useful metadata - substructural type, evaluation status.
+Maybe a tuple/sum/bool assertion.
+We may limit ourselves to a 32-bit header even on a 64-bit system.

+Evaluation uses at least two buffers: the 'stack' buffer to the left of the cursor and a 'program' buffer to the right.
+During evaluation, the stack buffer is reversed such that `next` is `prev`.

+This simplifies the problem of logical inlining.
+Our cursor remains always at a border between two buffers, so we can simply use the `next` field to inline.
+This structure DOES mean we may need to allocate a buffer upon bind with `b`, if the receiving block does not have space.
+However, we can reserve a few slots in our blocks in anticipation of binding, and we need allocate at most once per several bind actions (e.g. allocate a block of size 8 to handle binding up to five more items).

+This program representation should give me stack-like performance, efficient deep-copy, minimal pointer chasing etc..
+I expect a significant performance benefit over cons-cell linked lists.
+Meanwhile, the representation seems simple enough to work with JIT as needed.

 ## Bit Level Representations

 I assume 8-byte alignment, and 3 tag bits.
 A viable encoding:

-        x00     smallish natural numbers
+        x00     small natural numbers
-        010     value words and interned data
+        010     value words (interned)
-        110     action words and annotations
+        110     actions words (interned)

-        001     block cons cell
+        001     normal block
-        011     list cons cell
+        101     unused, reserved
-        101     tagged values
+        011     tagged values
         111     tagged actions

         (Fast Bit Tests)
-        Shallow Copy:   (0 == (1 & x))
+        Deep Copy:      (1 == (1 & x))
+        Tagged Item:    (3 == (3 & x))
         Action Type:    (6 == (6 & x))
-        Tagged Item:    (5 == (5 & x))

-A cons cell has two words.
-Tagged values or actions may have more.
-List cons cells represent a `[[A][B]:]` structure, which must end in List nil or a normal block.
+Tagged items can have ad-hoc structure and keep extra type information in a header.
+Originally, the distinction between tagged values and normal blocks was more critical because I was using naive linked lists for blocks.
+I do not know whether it remains worth preserving this separation.
+But I can always tweak the representations later.

+An interesting option for the reserved slot is representing linked-list structures - i.e. `[[hd][tl]:]` where `tl` is another list.
+Instead of a bunch of individual cons cells, our linked list could be modeled within a linked list of buffers.
+This would simplify a lot of collections-oriented operations, and even efficient representation for tries.

 ## Memory Management

-Memory will be managed via free lists, primarily.
-I might also ensure sufficient memory is reserved for occasional compacting collections.

-Awelon doesn't need conventional GC because copy/drop are explicit, and forgetting to drop something is rather obvious in the program output.
-However, free lists can fragment, and I might favor an occasional defragmenting copy collection.
-This might be supported by explicit user action.

-A related point is to ensure that, if computation halts for any reason, we always have a useful state that we can process.
+Memory will be managed during normal computation by free lists.
+The explicit copy/drop actions of Awelon effectively gives us manual memory management.

+A simple buddy-list allocator should be sufficient.
+In normal PLs, buddy lists introduce a lot of internal fragmentation.
+But with the linked-list-of-buffers as a primary data structure, that issue is mitigated because I can transparently compose small buffers to represent a larger one, and thus keep internal fragmentation under predictable control.

+Memory compaction and defragmentation are also important, but I don't want to do unpredictable-cost things implicitly.
+Also, fragmentation won't be a problem for all programs, just those that have highly dynamic memory behaviors.
+So I'll leave this to an external API call, perhaps coupled to a notion of taking a program snapshot and opportunity to resize memory.

+If allocation fails because we've hit a memory quota during evaluation, we must guarantee that we have a useful state.
+If we run out of memory on program *input*, that will need a distinct error type because we cannot guarantee a complete program.

 ## Computations

-A computation should be snapshot consistent.
-We should also be able to determine when our computation invalidates, but instrumenting this might require a flag for the computation.
-We might track invalidation for transaction merges, too, which also requires configuration.
+A computation should be snapshot consistent, at least.
+Like a lightweight transaction.

+Ideally, we should be able to take any computation and set callbacks recording invalidation with whatever precision we can afford.

+## Memoization, Stowage, and Accounting

+Memoization and stowage accounting should support potential sharing not just within a transaction, but between many dictionaries or many forks of a dictionary.

+Line item accounting should makes this feasible.
+We might track on a global scale that 'yup, that computation was also performed by Alice and Bob today' and appropriately divide compute and storage costs.
+This gives us 'economies of scale' for sharing objects.

-### Value Sealers
+## Value Sealers

+Sealers have a trivial definition:

-        (:foo) (.foo)
+        (:foo) (.foo)   ==

-I can record in `(.foo)` the interned reference to `(:foo)` for efficient sealing/unsealing.
+The normal usage pattern is only a little more sophisticated:

+        [(:foo)]b ...  i(.foo)

+It doesn't seem these really need any special support, other than to associate `(.foo)` to `(:foo)` when initially interning so it's a symbol-level pointer test.

-### Value Stowage
+## Value Stowage

         (stow)